tmtsoftware/csw/docs/src/main/apps/csweventcli.md

 While testing or development, in order to use this CLI application, below prerequisites must be satisfied:

 *  @ref:[csw-location-server](./../apps/cswlocationserver.md) application is running.
-*  @ref:[csw-location-agent](./../apps/cswlocationagent.md) application is running, which has started event server and registered it to location service.
+*  @ref:[csw-location-agent](./../apps/cswlocationagent.md) application is running, which has started the Event Server and registered it to the Location Service.

-Please refer @ref:[Starting Apps for Development](./../commons/apps.md#starting-apps-for-development) section for more details on how to start these applications using `csw-services.sh` script.
+Please refer to @ref:[Starting Apps for Development](./../commons/apps.md#starting-apps-for-development) section for more details on how to start these applications using `csw-services.sh` script.

 ## Monitor statistics

-`Event Service` uses [redis](https://redis.io/) as a event store.
-Using `redis-cli`, you can monitor continuous stats about Event service.
+`Event Service` uses [redis](https://redis.io/) as the event store.
+Using `redis-cli`, you can monitor continuous stats about the Event Service.

 ```
 $ redis-cli --stat